uvaishnav/BoxOfficePrediction/README.md

 ## Motivation
 With the extensive data from TMDB_5000 dataset from kaggle, neumorous recomedation systems are built.
 However, the true potential of the dataset remains largely untapped.
 Our initiative aims to harness this wealth of information to predict a filim's expected revenue by leveraging a multitude of parameters and innovative feature engineering techniques, ultimately empovering stakeholders to make more informed decisions in ever-evolving landscape of the entertainment industry.

+## Documentation
+This section contains detailed information about the approach, experimentation results, and inferences derived from the project.
+I have created a blog explaining the approach and execution, please visit my Blog :[From Data to Dollars : Harnessing Machine Learning for Precise Box Office Revenue Forecasts](https://hashnode.com/preview/664617b317715f9a04ee27b9)

+## MLflow experiment Logs

+All the experiment results and models are logged in MLflow for a clearer understanding and detailed inference : [View here](https://dagshub.com/uvaishnav/BoxOfficePrediction.mlflow/#/experiments/0?viewStateShareKey=d45d492cc47b731d9ca226e7cb8ac99009b74bc25bdaeb8979ba9a66e9ced4f6)